SucklessWindows/SucklessWindows/readme.md

 # 🤔 Why Suckless Windows?
 ## 🚀 Optimize Performance
-Suckless Windows attempts to speed up the system, by eliminating redundant tasks and services running in the background, without sacrificing on stability.
+Suckless Windows attempts to speed up your system, by eliminating redundant tasks and services running in the background, without any sacrificing on stability.

 ## 🔒 Enhance privacy and security
 Suckless Windows removes the majority of telemetry embedded within Windows and implements numerous group policies to minimize data collection.